iboy/daisyrust/resources/learning/junior_coding_day_2/worksheet.md

 Playgrounds are environments for learning and testing real Swift code that updates live.
 Swift is a new programming language.
 It started on iOS and macOS and now can power software on Linux and Windows.
 We will use the Swift Playground  *Fundamentals of Swift*  to explore the following key concepts in coding:

-* Commands and Sequences;* Debugging, Functions and Loops;* Thinking Efficiently.
+* Commands and Sequences;
+* Debugging, Functions and Loops;
+* Thinking Efficiently.

-Here's a short video showing the use of  the playground *Fundamentals of Swift*:
+Here's a short video showing the use of  the playground *Fundamentals of Swift*.

+**Note**: Github Pages may block embedded video - so here is a direct link: [https://vimeo.com/207289751](https://vimeo.com/207289751).
+This wouldn't be a problem with standard hosting.

 ***